 - a.
-Procurement and Contracts Manager Authorization: The Procurement and Contracts Manager is authorized to sign all procurement-related documents on behalf of SHA upon the recommendation of an employee with Expenditure Authority for the dollar amount of the procurement-related action, and upon approval of the Budget Office as required by the Policy and applicable Procurement Procedures. - b.
+Procurement and Contracts Manager Authorization: The Procurement and Contracts Manager is authorized to sign all procurement-related documents up to \$1,000,000 on behalf of SHA upon the recommendation of an employee with Expenditure Authority for the dollar amount of the procurement-related action, and upon approval of the Budget Office as required by the Policy and applicable Procurement Procedures.
+Procurement-related documents with dollar amounts above \$1,000,000 must be signed by the Executive Director. - b.
 Buyer Authorization: Buyers in the Purchasing Division are authorized to issue and sign Purchase Orders on behalf of SHA upon the receipt of a Purchase Requisition approved by the Budget Office. - c.
-Back-up Authorization: In the absence of the Procurement and Contracts Manager, the Chief Financial Officer (or the acting Director of Finance & Administration) shall be authorized to sign the procurement-related documents described in these procedures for authority and approval. - d.
-Determination by the Executive Director: If necessary, the Executive Director shall make the final decision whether a particular document is procurement-related or non-procurement related.
+Back-up Authorization: In the absence of the Procurement and Contracts Manager, the Chief Financial Officer (or the Deputy for Finance and Administration or the acting Director of Finance & Administration) shall be authorized to sign the procurement-related documents described in these procedures for authority and approval. - d.
+Determination by the Chief Financial Officer: If necessary, the Chief Financial Officer shall make the final decision whether a particular document is procurement-related or non-procurement related.